MENU

 The critical function of these materials combined with the limited flexibility of alternatives necessitates a dependable, reliable and stable supply chain for these vital packaging materials.

-2. Advanced Production Technology
+2. Advanced Petg Filament Production Technology

 PETG from Impact Plastics is produced with advanced technology both on the resin production side and the rollstock manufacturing side to offer the consistency and quality required for medical packaging applications.
 In addition, Selenis has established a brand new facility with state-of-the art resin production capabilities located in the US.

 Furthermore, Selenis PETG resin is copolymerized using PTA, which is a newer technology with increased industry use and availability.
 In comparison, alternative solutions are produced using a resin copolymerized using DMT, which has decreased in consumption as the industry shifts towards newer technologies.
 Additional feedstock advantages of using a resin copolymerized with PTA vs DMT include, increased cost efficiencies and a well-secured supply due to high existing and future production capacity.
+PETG filaments can also be enhanced with additives such as carbon fiber, which improve durability and performance but typically increase the cost of the filament.

 3. Regulatory Compliance

 Materials such as PETG used in thermoformed medical, pharmaceutical and healthcare packaging applications represent the first line of defense against the transfer of dangerous bacteria and pathogens, and therefore play a critical part in the supply chain for essential medical equipment, medications, and devices.
 As such, these materials must stand up to rigorous qualification and validation procedures to ensure that they meet stringent safety, quality, and performance specifications with the ultimate goal of minimizing risk downstream.
+Selecting the appropriate PETG material depends on the intended application, ensuring that it meets all necessary safety and performance requirements.

 Impact Plastics’ PETG solutions offer the same regulatory requirements as current solutions to streamline validation for your most critical PETG medical, pharmaceutical, and healthcare packaging applications and meet the following certifications: